-Kathy Morris begins her 24th season as head coach of the Adrian College women’s basketball team.
-She is the all-time wins leader in school history (242), passing Nancy Walsh on December 8, 2012 in a win over Kalamazoo (73-62).
+Kathy Morris begins her 25th season as head coach of the Adrian College women’s basketball team with the 2016-17 edition of the Bulldogs.
+She is the all-time wins leader in team history (253), passing Nancy Walsh on Dec.
+8, 2012, in a win over Kalamazoo (73-62).
 Morris is also the longest-tenured women’s basketball coach in school history.

-Morris has guided the Bulldogs to four seasons of 15 wins or more (1992, 1997, 1999, 2002) and four appearances in the MIAA Tournament semifinals.
-She also has posted six winning seasons and has won double-digits in six of the last eight campaigns.
+Morris has guided the Bulldogs to four seasons of 15 wins or more (1992, 1997, 1999, 2002) and four appearances in the Michigan Intercollegiate Athletic Association Tournament semifinals.
+She also has posted six winning seasons and has won double-digits in seven of the last nine campaigns.
 The Bulldogs have also finished in the top four of the MIAA nine times.
 The 2013-14 squad posted a 9-7 record in the MIAA which was the first winning season in conference play since the 2001-02 season.

-One of Morris’ most successful campaigns came in 2002, when the Bulldogs finished third in the conference (9-5) with a 17-10 overall record.
+One of Morris’ most successful campaigns came in 2001-02, when the Bulldogs finished third in the conference (9-5) with a 17-10 overall record.
 In the 2002 MIAA Tournament, Adrian defeated Saint Mary’s in the opening round before falling to Kalamazoo in the semifinals.
-Morris coached a First-Team All MIAA player (RaSheida Edwards), a Second-Team MIAA player (Sarah Vincke) and two honorable mention players (Lisa Butts, Annie Morton).
+Morris coached a first-team All MIAA pick (RaSheida Edwards), a second-team MIAA player (Sarah Vincke) and two honorable mentions (Lisa Butts, Annie Morton).

-In all, Morris has coached 11 First-Team All-MIAA players in her tenure, including two MIAA scoring champions in Tricia Clark (1997) and Ann Terpstra (1998).
+In all, Morris has coached 12 All-MIAA First Team standouts in her tenure, including two MIAA scoring champions in Tricia Clark (1997) and Ann Terpstra (1998).
 She has also coached four 1,000-point scorers (Vincke, Terpstra, Renae Huyck, Anita Stamps).
 Vincke is second on Adrian’s career points list with 1,486.
+During the 2015-16 campaign, guard Antoinea McElroy joined that all-conference list as a senior, becoming the first Bulldog ever to be selected for the D3hoops.com/Scoutware Team of the Week.

 Morris is a member of the Women’s Basketball Coaches Association (WBCA) and the Basketball Coaches Association of Michigan (BCAM).
 She was a regional NCAA committee member from 2000-03.

-Before coming to Adrian, Morris served as an assistant basketball coach and head soccer coach at her alma mater, Muskingum College from 1989-92.
-In 1991, Muskingum’s basketball team advanced to the NCAA Division III championship game before falling to St. Thomas (Minn.).
+Before coming to Adrian, Morris served as an assistant basketball coach and head soccer coach at her alma mater, Muskingum College, from 1989-92.
+In 1991, Muskingum advanced to the NCAA Division III Women's Basketball Championship title game before falling to St. Thomas (Minn.).
 The following season, the Muskies advanced to the NCAA Sweet 16.

-Morris earned a Bachelor of Arts degree in history, physical education and secondary education from Muskingum College.
+Morris earned a Bachelor of Arts degree in history, physical education and secondary education.
 She also received a Master of Science degree in physical education, health and sports science at Ohio University in 1992.

 She lives in Adrian with her husband Charlie and three daughters, Ashley, Lindsey and Abigail.